 The question, however, is a difficult one to answer.
 Not too long ago – say before the social revolutions of the 1960s and for some time afterwards – everyone in the UK knew what class was and to which class they belonged, and anyone saying otherwise would have been laughed at as a social climber or snob.
 But the past 50 years or so have seen a concerted effort in the UK to dismiss class as one of the primary structures of society.
 As the class with control over the means of intellectual production, it is the middle class that has been primarily responsible for producing and circulating this idea, which has redefined the working class as the sign of failure to embrace its values and partake of its material rewards through ‘aspiration’, ‘hard work’, ‘getting on’ – and other euphemisms for class mobility through capital accumulation.

 This, of course – ‘of course’ to those who aren’t deaf and blind to what’s been happening in the UK over the past half century – is an ideology formed to accommodate our transition to a post-industrial economy that was initiated by Margaret Thatcher in the 1980s and continued by every government since, both Labour and Conservative.
 That doesn’t mean a large percentage of the UK population isn’t still working class, but its membership and functions since the 2000s, when Tony Blair changed legislation on UK immigration, have increasingly been constituted and taken over by immigrant workers.
 In 2017 foreign-born workers made up 46 per cent of UK workers in elementary process plant occupations (industry cleaning process occupation and packers, bottlers, canners and fillers); 41 per cent in food, drink and tobacco processing; 38 per cent of taxi and cab drivers and chauffeurs; 31 per cent of food products manufacturing; 27 per cent of security guards, shopkeepers and domestic personnel; 24 per cent of fork-lift truck drivers; 22 per cent of elementary storage occupations; and 20 per cent of metal working machine operatives.
-The deindustrialisation of the economy, the breaking of the unions, the opening up of UK labour markets to foreign workers, the reduction in real wages for all workers, the substitution of skilled by unskilled labour, the privatisation of the welfare state, the cuts to benefits and public spending, the marketisation of social services, the normalisation of zero-hour contracts and the recent rise of the so-called ‘gig’ economy are all the result of political policies aimed at dismantling the forms of working class political and economic organisation in the UK.
+But it is not only the opening up of UK labour markets to foreign workers that has changed the working class of Britain.
+The deindustrialisation of the economy, the breaking of the unions, the reduction in real wages for all workers – both British and foreign, the substitution of skilled by unskilled labour, the privatisation of the functions of the welfare state, the cuts to benefits and public spending, the marketisation of social services, the normalisation of zero-hour contracts and the recent rise of the so-called ‘gig’ economy are all the result of political policies aimed at dismantling the forms of working class political and economic organisation in the UK.
 Here, as always, British ideology is both a response to and instrument of economic change, by turns accommodating and implementing its new relations of production.

 As a result of this change, both economic and ideological, class today has been reduced by the intellectual productions of the middle class to a question of individual ‘identity’ – which is to say, to another expression of our dominant ideology of identity politics.
-According to this dominant idea – which is now the imposed orthodoxy in the media, academia the cultural industry and our political life – class is no longer relevant to the movement of history, political change, the social relations arising from them, their ideological forms, or the resulting relations of production and ownership.
+According to this dominant idea – which is now the imposed orthodoxy in the media, academia, the cultural industry and our political life – class is no longer relevant to the relations of production and ownership, the social relations arising from them, their legal and cultural forms, or the resulting political changes.
 Class, instead, has become little more than the collective behavioural codes and cultural tastes of its members – as if the food we eat, the music we listen to, the clothes we wear or the accent in which we speak defines our class, rather than being the expression of it.
 Notwithstanding this orthodoxy – departure from which occasions the hounding of the apostate from public life – it has always seemed to me, and seems to me still, that none of the determining forces of society – by which our so-called ‘individual’ identities are formed – can be understood outside a concept of class.

-According to Marx’s understanding of the function of ideology in class relations, the recent and concerted efforts to erase class as anything other than individual identity is itself an example of class ideology.
-But behind, on the one hand, the more-working-class-than-thou virtue signalling of the estuary accented and, on the other hand, John Prescott’s famous declaration, upon the election of the New Labour government in 1997, that ‘we’re all middle class now’, the UK working class is alive and well and generally living outside West London.
-According to the Great British Class Survey of 2013 – even though it rejected the unity of a ‘working class’ for its newly-coined categories of ‘new affluent workers’ (that make up 15 per cent of the UK population), the ‘traditional working-class’ (14 per cent), the ‘emergent service sector’ (19 per cent, and to which I apparently belong) and the ‘precariat’ (15 per cent) – some 63 per cent of the UK population is still working class.
+According to Marx’s understanding of the function of ideology in class relations, which is summarised in my epigraph, the recent and concerted efforts to erase class as anything other than individual identity is itself an example of class ideology.
+But behind, on the one hand, the more-working-class-than-thou virtue signalling of estuary-accented businessmen and, on the other hand, John Prescott’s famous declaration, upon the election of the New Labour government in 1997, that ‘we’re all middle class now’, the UK working class is alive and well and generally living outside West London.
+Even though its authors rejected the unity of a ‘working class’ for their newly-coined sub-categories of ‘new affluent workers’ (that make up 15 per cent of the UK population), the ‘traditional working-class’ (14 per cent), the ‘emergent service sector’ (19 per cent, and to which I apparently belong) and the ‘precariat’ (15 per cent), the Great British Class Survey of 2013 concluded that some 63 per cent of the UK population is still working class.
 In reality, given who responded to the online survey – 22 per cent of whom were from what it rather obsequiously calls the ‘elite’ that make up 6 per cent of the population, and 45 per cent from the ‘established middle class’ that constitutes 25 per cent, with only 1 per cent from the ‘precariat’ – this figure is likely to be considerably higher.
 So where does this desire to erase the existence of the UK working class come from, and whom does this erasure serve?

 2. Middle Class Hegemony